CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 When you create a new simulation, Air gives you the option to add a zero-touch provisioning (ZTP) script.
 The ZTP script is copied to the simulation's `oob-mgmt-server`.
 Any node making a ZTP request on the out-of-band management network has access to this ZTP script through a DHCP server and web server running on the `oob-mgmt-server`.

-**You must have the out-of-band-network enabled to use ZTP scripts**
+**You must have the out-of-band-network enabled to use ZTP scripts.**

 A default script is prefilled to help you get started.
 It implements common ZTP features on Cumulus Linux, such as changing the default password or downloading SSH keys.
 You can edit the default script directly in the UI.